Home For Fiction – Blog

 A Literary Self-Assessment: When Progress Is not Linear

-Ratings are 0-10.
-It should also go without saying that they’re entirely relative: I picked my least favorite and assigned it a 6 (for if it were lower I wouldn’t have published it) and my most favorite and assigned it a 9 (for I have to assume I can do better).
+A couple of notes on methodology: Ratings are 0-10 and, it should go without saying, they’re entirely relative: I picked my least favorite and assigned it a 6 (for if it were lower I wouldn’t have published it) and my most favorite and assigned it a 9 (for I have to assume I can do better).
+Moreover, this literary self-assessment doesn’t include works not meant to be published, works written in languages other than English, short stories, etc.

 Dreamflakes and Soulcrumbs (2014)